Shiddat: Development

 The film was announced on 16 May 2019 by Dinesh Vijan.

 Casting

 Radhika Madan, Sunny Kaushal, Mohit Raina and Diana Penty were signed for the lead roles.

 Filming

 Principal photography commenced in November 2019.

 Soundtrack

 The film's music was composed by Sachin–Jigar, Manan Bhardwaj and Gourov Dasgupta while lyrics written by Kausar Munir, Priya Saraiya, Kunwar Juneja and Manan Bhardwaj.

-The song "Akhiyan Udeek Diyan" is a remake of Nusrat Fateh Ali Khan's 1993 qawwali song which was written by Khawaja Pervaiz.
+The song "Akhiyan Udeek Diyan" is a remake of a Punjabi qawwali that was originally composed and performed by Nusrat Fateh Ali Khan.
+The lyrics were written by Khawaja Pervaiz and Nusrat.
+Although Nusrat had been performing “Akhiyan Udeek Diyan” live since at least 1979, an official studio version was released in 1990.
 Kohinoor Mukherjee, mixing and mastering engineer received 'Best Mixing Mastering Award' for the song "Hum Dum".